Nonprofit Buildings

 The Hub invites you to explore the materials below to help guide your next steps.
 Use these resources to help move your building decarbonization project forward with greater confidence.

-• Benchmarking: The process of tracking a building's annual energy use and using a standard metric to compare the building's performance against past performance and to similar building types.
-Benchmarking improves understanding of energy consumption patterns; helps identify energy saving opportunities within a portfolio of buildings; and manages business bottom line through consistent data collection and tracking.
+• Benchmarking: Benchmarking improves understanding of energy consumption patterns; helps identify energy saving opportunities within a portfolio of buildings; and manages business bottom line through consistent data collection and tracking.

 • Energy Audits: Conducting an energy audit is a recommended first step in a building’s electrification and decarbonization journey.